jeremyjh/dialyxir/README.md

 ]
 ```

-Entries for existing warnings can be generated with `mix dialyzer --format short`.
-Just remember to put the output in quotes and braces to match the format above.
+Entries for existing warnings can be generated with `mix dialyzer --format ignore_file`.

 #### List unused Filters